Automate AWS Lambda Layer Creation with Python and Shell Scripts

 conda activate $pyLayerEnv

-# create a project directory
+# create a project directory and navigate into the folder

-mkdir $projectDir
+mkdir $projectDir && cd $projectDir

 mkdir -p build/python/lib/python$pythonVersion/site-packages